marcosb74/burganow-frontend/README.md

 **Hosting Details:**
-- The project was developed on Netlify
+- The project was deployed on Netlify

 ## Live version: <a name = "live"></a>